 Below are all of the acceptable forms these documents may take.

 - Valid, unexpired Driver’s License

 - State-produced Identification Card

-Note that out-of-state ID is not acceptable.
+Note that an out-of-state ID is not permitted.

 Acceptable proof of residency

 - Utility bill

 - Any correspondence with a state department